 Toggle: English / Spanish

 Perforation is a hole that develops through the wall of a body organ.
 This problem may occur in the esophagus, stomach, small intestine, large intestine, rectum, or gallbladder.

 Intestinal perforation; Perforation of the intestines; Gastric perforation; Esophageal perforation

 Perforation of an organ can be caused by a variety of factors.
 These include:

-It may also be caused by surgery in the abdomen or procedures like colonoscopy.
+It may also be caused by surgery in the abdomen or procedures such as colonoscopy.

 Perforation of the intestine or other organs causes the contents to leak into the abdomen.
 This causes a severe infection called peritonitis.

 Symptoms may include: